n-igbokwe/repository-class-6/README.md

 # repository-class-6
-1.6 cloning repo and push / pull
+1.6 cloning repo and push / pull in c majoir